aohorodnyk/aohorodnyk.com/content/post/2023-07-31-go-panic-libraries.md

 // Program exited.
 ```

 Since we are using `panic` in `func2` function, we stop execution of the program and start to unwind the stack.
 All `defer`s are executed from `func2`, `func1` and `main`.
-Because we have not `recover`ed from the panic, the program stops execution and prints a panic message stack trace.
+Because we have not `recover`ed from the panic, the program stops execution and prints a panic message with stack trace.

 We can use `recover` to handle panics and sometimes we will, but as good practice let's agree that we will not use `panic`s as a control flow of the program.